adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 Which cell?
 ***********

-Some confusion arrives with the term "cell" (unit? primitive? standardized? conventional? idealized?).
+Some confusion arises with the term "cell" (unit? primitive? standardized? conventional?  idealized?).
 We do not attempt to describe all possible choices of the cell for any given lattice or crystal.
-In this page we explain how wulfric understands the term cell and what kind of cells it defines and can compute.
+On this page we explain how Wulfric understands the term cell and what kind of cells it defines and can compute.

 We separate two concepts